Home

 1877 - 103 x 156 cm - Oil on canvas

-Milwaukee Art Museum, Wisconsin >
+Milwaukee Art Museum, Milwaukee, USA >

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 86/Museum
+Provenance: Moffett/Berson/Museum/Caillebotte Catalogue Raisonné Wildenstein No. 86/Newspaper reports from 1879

 No. 10 - Périssoires.